Monday, November 14, 2016

 It is quiet here; I call this camp, middle satellite.
 There are no others around.
 The coyote in the distance is my companion.
 The fire is easy with an abundance of wood.
 Dinner is easy too and my bed is just nearby.
 The full moon provides all the light necessary for the night.

-My small transistor radio picks up Window Rock and the Navajo chants, and occasion country-western music carry me somewhere next to heaven.
+My small transistor radio picks up Window Rock and the Navajo chants, and on occasion country-western music carries me somewhere next to heaven.
 I listen to the chants intently as I stir the fire.
-I can see the Navajo dancers doing the same, if only in another time.
+I can see the Navajo dancers doing the same, if only at another time.

 Years ago, there was a local customer, who talked constantly.
 We called him Gabby Hayes.
 You did not want to sit next to him as he could easily talk the paint off a wall.
 There are hunters having breakfast too and they are discussing plans.
 They are hunting elk.
 I like Ash Fork and breakfast is delicious.
 My plan today is to camp at El Morro National Monument in New Mexico.